jeffersonfparil/jeffersonfparil.github.io/about.md

 <img src="/img/about_me.jpg" alt="drawing" width="200"/>

-I am woking as a [Research Associate](https://findanexpert.unimelb.edu.au/profile/830506-jefferson-paril) in the [Adaptive Evolution Lab](https://adaptive-evolution.biosciences.unimelb.edu.au/) at the University of Melbourne.
+I am woking as a research scientist in Melbourne, Australia.
 I am broadly interested in elucidating the genetic underpinnings and evolution of quantitative traits in agricultural and ecological contexts.